sjml/lox/README.md

 ## testing
 `plox` and `dlox`, both pass the _Crafting Interpreters_ test suite.
 You need Dart 2 (not Dart 3, alas) installed to run it though.

-There are other ways of getting the pre-reqs:
+There are other ways of getting the pre-reqs, but this works:
 ```
 brew install dart-lang/dart/dart@2.19 python ldc dub
 ```